Properties of acids and bases

 - According to Arrhenius, an acid is a substance that dissociates in water to produce H+ These highly reactive H+ ions are easily picked up by water to form hydronium ions, H3O+.
 Here is an example of hydrochloric acid (HCl) dissociating in water: H-Cl(g) → H+(aq) + Cl–(aq).
 The hydrogen ion (H+) gets picked up by water to form hydronium ion: H+ + H2O → H3O+.
 Here is a model showing the hydrogen ion transfer:

-Arrhenius definition excludes chemicals that do not produce hydrogen ions directly, but show acidic behavior.
+Dissociation of HCl in water Arrhenius definition excludes chemicals that do not produce hydrogen ions directly, but show acidic behavior.
 For this reason, chemists have another definition for an acid.
 And here is it:

 - According to Brφnsted-Lowry, an acid is any chemical that donates a proton.